-“I don’t see alternatives to platforms like Facebook these days”
+“I don’t think Trump was elected just because of social media”

 Q. You came up with the concept of the filter bubble five years ago.
 A lot of things have changed on the internet since then.
 Does your idea still apply?

 A. The basic concept does.
 There are these filters and then the stories that you see which are selected by algorithms.
-What I didn’t really realize when I wrote it is that the whole system became self-aware in the sense that now most media outlets are creating their stories with the express intention of reaching people feeds.
+What I didn’t really realize when I wrote it is that the whole system became self-aware in the sense that now most media outlets are creating their stories with the express intention of reaching people’s feeds.

 Q. Some people disagree with this concept.
 When we talk about a bubble, we are thinking about an isolated reader.
 But you could view the internet as a place to discover information and ideas that you didn’t even imagine existed in the first place.